easyuc/EasyUC/README.md

 * [Alley Stoughton](http://alleystoughton.us) (stough@bu.edu)
 * Mayank Varia (varia@bu.edu)

-In our architecture, functionalties (real protocols, or ideal functionalities) have hierarchical addresses, and we build abstractions that route messages to their destinations, modeling the coroutine-style communication of UC.
+In our architecture, functionalities (real protocols, or ideal functionalities) have hierarchical addresses, and we build abstractions that route messages to their destinations, modeling the coroutine-style communication of UC.